gdaq/gdaq.github.io/_posts/2015-05-12-How-To-Grow.markdown

 ![Growth Codes](http://cl.ly/image/0n3l1i3o3j1z/download/growthcodes.png)

 Something that I found very interesting is that according to the study, the frontrunners are not necessarly the market leaders.
-The fact of being a small/medium-size operator does not mean your are doomed, on the contrary it allows you to be more disruptive, and become a frontrunner by following the "Codes".
+The fact of being a small/medium-size operator does not mean you are doomed, on the contrary it allows you to be more disruptive, and become a frontrunner by following the "Codes".